kcbarry/Debugging_Workflow/README.md

 ====================
 If you run into common trouble in your PAs or labs, give these strategies a try before you ask for help on a GitHub issue.

-If you use this guide and still can't figure out what's wrong, you can ask for help.
+If you use this guide and still can't figure out what's wrong, you can ask for help ([see below](#submitting-an-issue-to-ask-for-help)).
 However, we want to see you've tried to figure it out first yourself, so please show how you've tried to:

 + **Understand the issue**
 + **Find where the error is happening**